The Truth About Omega 3 Supplements: What Works in 2025

 Skin and Hair Health

 Looking for that glow-up?
-It keeps your skin hydrated and can reduce acne and wrinkles.
-It also strengthens hair follicles, making your hair shinier and thicker.
+It maintains the hydration of your skin and may eliminate acne and wrinkles.
+It also makes hair follicles stronger and thus make your hair shinier and thicker.

 Pregnancy and Infant Development